Type of qualification

 Careers and job opportunities

-- community sports and fitness centres
+- community and commercial sports and fitness centres

 - medical centres, hospitals, clinics and aged care facilities